Sensei Peter Hawdio 3rd Dan Karate, 1st Dan Kobujutsu

-The instructors continually strive to improve their skills and techniques – training every day and by regularly attending training courses and seminars across the world.
+The clubs' instructors continually strive to improve their skills and techniques – training every day and by regularly attending training courses and seminars across the world.
 They have attended courses with many well known instructors including Senseis Kanazawa, Kawasoe, Trimble, Hazard, Naito, Mori, Bertel, to name a few.
 An annual highlight of their training program is the SKI Belgium Summercamp which they have attended for many years, taking a group from UK.
-In 2013 they travelled to Japan and spent a month training in Japan in the SKIF Honbu dojo.
-They trained daily with Senseis Kanazawa (Soke, Kancho, Daizo, Fumitoshi), Suzuki, Tanaka and Wakisaka.
+In 2013 Peter travelled to Japan and spent a month training in Japan in the SKIF Honbu dojo.
+He trained daily with Senseis Kanazawa (Soke, Kancho, Daizo, Fumitoshi), Suzuki, Tanaka and Wakisaka.

-Kobujutsu - In addition to karate, Peter and Julie are 1st Dans in kobujutsu (weapons) studying under Sensei Julian Mead 6th dan.
+Kobujutsu - In addition to karate, Peter holds a 1st Dan in kobujutsu (weapons) studying under Sensei Julian Mead 6th dan.
 Sensei Mead is the Chief Instructor and Founder of the Ryukyu Kobujutsu Association of Great Britain (RKAGB) - with direct links back to Japan and his instructor Sensei Motokatsu Inoue - with whom Sensei Mead lived and trained for 6 years .
 The study of weapons links hand in hand with the empty hand style of karate.
 For us discovering those links is part of the journey.
 The study of kobujutsu is a long and challenging journey - the study includes Bo, Sai, Tonfa, Nunchaku, Kama, and Tekko.
 More information can be found on the association website www.rkagb.com

 Peter has had competition success, with National titles in kumite and kata.
 However his focus is more on the technical aspects of karate.
 This focus sees him constantly researching and studying movement and technique, resulting in clearer ways to teach these aspects in class.